Brionconroy/coffee-social-react/README.md

-+ Stratagy: Is this content relvent to the user and is it culturally appropriate?
++ Stratagy: Is this content relevent to the user and is it culturally appropriate?

-+ Scope: Are we accomplishing our goals of create a space that people will come together to discuss coffee.
++ Scope: Are we accomplishing our goals of create a space that people will come together to discuss coffee?

 + Structure: How many pages should we have in our website and why?

 + Skeleton: Does the structure of the wireframe meet the users needs?
 Is the web page responsive?

-+ Surface: Does the site look good visully?
++ Surface: Does the site look good visually?
 Does it have enough images and colours?